zerothi/pythonsupport-page/docs/index.rst

 ===============================

 Welcome to the DTU Python Installation student support unit!
 We are here to help you with Python installation problems related to courses at DTU.

-Our goal is to ensure that students can get a Python environment up and running according to the needs of DTU courses.
-Help can be requested through various channels:

 .. card:: New to Python?
    :class-card: sd-color-primary